aminch/bmc64-pcb/README.md

 Note: BMC64 **IS NOT COMPATIBLE** with Pi 4B or Pi 5!!!

 If you use a Pi 4B or Pi 5 you need to run Pi OS then install emulators on PiOS and configure them up to use the GPIO joystick ports.
-To make this easy you can use [8 bit pc Pi compile](https://github.com/aminch/8-bit-pc-pi-compile), a repository that contains scripts to install Vice and Atari800 emulators onto PiOS Lite.
+To make this easy you can use [8-bit PC Pi compile](https://github.com/aminch/8-bit-pc-pi-compile), a repository that contains scripts to install Vice and Atari800 emulators onto PiOS Lite.
 It also includes a menu and configuration to support the bcm-pcb.

 C64P also includes a Vice mode to work with an original C64 keyboard.
 You need to press `RUN/STOP + F5` on first launch.
 (For details see: [C64P Readme](https://github.com/aminch/c64p))